Dreamers on DACA's end: 'We will not be thrown back into the shadows'

 Reporters witnessed several individuals taken into police custody, but it's unclear if they were arrested.
 Organizers had previously told CNN this was a planned act of civil disobedience.

-Students at Denver schools walked out of classes to protest the DACA order, CNN affiliate KDVR reported.
-They carried signs that said "Deport Trump" and "Dreamers to make America great again."
+Students at Denver schools, as well as some teachers and college students, walked out of classes to protest the DACA order.

-Protesters marched outside Immigration and Customs Enforcement offices in Phoenix and other cities.
+They carried signs that said "Deport Trump" and one wore a T-shirt that said, "They tried to bury us.
+They didn't know we were seeds."

+Marissa Molina, 25, said she came to the United States with her family when she was 9 and now works as a teacher.

 DACA recipient Humberto Marquez traveled from Arkansas to protest Tuesday in Washington.

-"I was already mentally prepared for this decision, There had been a lot of rumors.
+"I was already mentally prepared for this decision.
+There had been a lot of rumors.
 But I think that this decision, what it means to me is a lot of frustration and anger, but at the same time, I am very certain that our community is going to stand up, as it always has," Marquez told CNN en Español shortly after Sessions' announcement.

 "This is not the first time that something positive has failed.
 So we are going to continue.
 We are going to keep pushing.
 We are going to keep fighting.
 We are here to stay."